zainibeats/truefa-py/docs/FAQ.md

 ### How do I back up my tokens?
 Use option 5 from the main menu to export your encrypted vault.
 Keep this exported file secure, as it contains all your tokens (though they remain encrypted).

+### How do I use Docker with TrueFA-Py?
+Our Docker implementation provides a secure, isolated environment:
+1. Build the image: `docker build -t truefa-py .`
+2. Run with volumes: `docker run -it --rm -v /path/to/vault:/home/truefa/.truefa -v /path/to/images:/app/images truefa-py`
+3. QR code images should be placed in your mapped images directory
+4. Vault data will persist in your mapped vault directory

 ### Can I transfer my tokens to another device?
 Yes, export your vault from the first device and then copy the exported file to the second device.
 You can then import it using the appropriate commands.